skunklabz/rundeck-ansible-plugin/CONTRIBUTING.md

 All you have to do is create a new release, give it a name and tag (for example 1.3.0, no leading "v") and describe the changes.
 [Travis](https://travis-ci.org/Batix/rundeck-ansible-plugin) takes care of the rest.

+Note: Do not include `[ci skip]` in the commit message used for a tag, as Travis won't start build.

 ### Old Manual Release ###

 *This is deprecated.*